Haskell --- Body Mass Index P87082

 pdf zip

-Write a Haskell program to interpret the body mass index of several individuals.
+Write a Haskell program to interpret the body mass index of different people.

 Input

-Input is organized in lines.
-Each line has three elements separated with whitespaces: the name, the weight and the height.
-The last line is special and only contains an asterisc.
+The input is organized by lines.
+Each line contains three elements separated by spaces: name, weight, and height.
+The last line is special and contains only an asterisk.

 Output

-For each individual, print his/her name and the interpretation of his/her BMI.
+For each input data, write their name and the interpretation of their BMI.

 Observation

-In order to solve this problem in Haskell, write a main action and choose the GHC compiler.
+To solve this problem in Haskell, write a main function and choose the GHC compiler.

 Public test cases